lrichardson21/Rocket-Launch-Simulator/README.md

 Instructrions for running rocketlaunch.py

 Here is example input for a rocket I worked on in highschool:
-Note: This is expained when the program is run but units should not be icluded when typing in input.
+Note: This is expained when the program is run but units should not be included when typing in input.

 Targeted height = 246 m
 Cross sectional area = 0.000483 m^2